luxk3/ubuntu_server_remote_dev_platformio/README.md

         User ubuntu
         LocalForward 127.0.0.1:8008 127.0.0.1:8008```

-## Connect your hardware board the the Virtual Machine
+## Connect your hardware board to the Virtual Machine

-1. Keep the VM Windows selected in foreground
+1. Keep the VM Windows selected in the foreground
 2. Connect the USB cable
 3. Accept the UTM permission to connect the USB to the VM
     ![alt](resources/UTM_usb_permission.png)